Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Theoretical Framework: Reference-Contingent Complexity (RCC)

 It encapsulates the number of discrete options available for a serial atomic instruction on a given platform (i.e., the ``alphabet'' size $\Gamma_R$) into a concise unit.
 Accordingly, the Reference-Contingent Complexity can be unambiguously reported in structons, with an expression that is independent of the logarithmic base, ensuring the universality of $\mathrm{st}_R$:

 The physical interpretation of this unit is: against the background of a given ``structured vacuum'' $\sigma_R$, 1 $\mathrm{st}_R$ represents the complexity required to generate a non-trivial structural unit equivalent to the information of a ``$\Gamma_R$-alphabet''.
 As an independent and self-consistent notational convention, the introduction of $\mathrm{st}_R$ does not alter the form or proof of any theorem in this paper; all correction terms in the main theorem, Theorem 3.1 (spectral skew and logarithmic overhead), when measured in bits or nats, are naturally converted to the $\mathrm{st}_R$ unit via Eq. \eqref{eq:2.5}.
-To maintain compatibility with traditional information-theoretic expressions, the main text will primarily use the dimensionless form $D/\log \Gamma_R$; readers may directly interpret this as a physical quantity in units of $\mathrm{st}_R$.
+To maintain compatibility with traditional information-theoretic expressions, the main text will primarily use the dimensionless form $D/\log \Gamma_R$; readers may directly interpret this as a physical quantity in units of $\mathrm{st}_R$.A minimal example: Consider a platform with $\Gamma_R = 12$.
+If an experimental evaluation yields a relative entropy $D(\rho\Vert\sigma_R)=\ln(144)$, the leading term of the complexity lower bound is calculated as $CR(\rho)=D_{\mathrm{nats}}/\ln(\Gamma_R)=\ln(144)/\ln(12)=2~\mathrm{st}_R$.
+Ignoring logarithmic and spectral corrections, one can report a lower bound on the optimal circuit complexity as $C_{\mathrm{opt}}(\rho)\gtrsim 2~\mathrm{st}_R$.
+A standardized report for the leading term itself would be: $CR(\rho)=2~\mathrm{st}_R\;[\Gamma_R=12]$.
 To ensure clarity and reproducibility, we recommend following a minimal set of guidelines when reporting results using $\mathrm{st}_R$: \begin{enumerate} \item \textbf{Reference Selection:} Clearly specify the composition of the reference set $R$ and the alphabet parameter $\Gamma_R$ (e.g., ``$\Gamma_R=12$, derived from $g=3$ classes of gates acting on $|S_R|=4$ addressable locations, counted by `serial atomic instructions''), and clarify that the resolution of continuous-parameter gates only enters the logarithmic overhead term and is not counted in $\Gamma_R$, and that parallelism is accounted for by equivalent serial length. \item \textbf{Conversion Factor:} Provide the equivalent number of bits, $\log_2 \Gamma_R$ (or nats: $\ln \Gamma_R$), for $1 \ \mathrm{st}_R$. \item \textbf{Result Presentation:} Present the numerical value of $C_R$ (or its lower bound) with the unit $\mathrm{st}_R$. \item \textbf{Cross-Platform Conversion:} If another platform has parameters $\Gamma'_R$, then $C \ [\mathrm{st}_R] = k \cdot C \ [\mathrm{st}'_R]$, where the fair conversion factor is $k = \ln \Gamma'_R / \ln \Gamma_R$. \end{enumerate} \textit{(Note: This section, Sec. \ref{sec:24}, only provides the reporting and conversion rules for $\mathrm{st}_R$; its internal logarithmic base convention does not supersede the conventions in other parts of this paper.
 The logarithmic base throughout this paper defaults to the established convention of each respective section and appendix (such as Sec. \ref{2.1} and Appendix \ref{A}); this section has explicitly specified $\log_2$ and $\ln$ in Eq. \eqref{eq:2.4} and Eq. \eqref{eq:2.5} to ensure no ambiguity.
 As a reporting unit, $\mathrm{st}_R$ does not change the form of any theorem or proof.)}